30-60-90 Day Onboarding Plan: A Small Business Guide

 Do I need a 30-60-90 plan for every hire?

 Yes.
 Senior or junior, full-time or part-time.
-The complexity of the plan varies, but everyone benefits from clear expectations and milestones.
+The complexity varies, but everyone benefits from clear expectations and milestones.
 Even experienced hires need time to learn how your specific company works.
+The structure stays the same, only the goals and timelines change based on role complexity.

 What if someone creates their own 30-60-90 plan for an interview?

 This shows initiative and strategic thinking.
-Use it as a conversation starter.
-But remember: you still need to create the official version once they are hired.
-Their interview plan was based on assumptions.
-Your plan is based on reality.
+Use it as a conversation starter during the interview process.
+However, you still need to create the official version once they are hired.
+Their interview plan was based on assumptions about the role.
+Your plan is based on the reality of your company, team, and actual expectations.

 Same structure, more intentional communication.
-Increase check-in frequency in week one (daily video calls instead of quick desk stops).
-Use shared documents so progress is visible.
-Assign a buddy who is proactive about reaching out, not just available when asked.
-Remote onboarding requires more effort, but the framework still works.
+Increase check-in frequency in week one with daily video calls instead of quick desk stops.
+Use shared documents so progress is visible to both sides.
+Assign a buddy who proactively reaches out rather than waiting to be asked.
+Remote onboarding requires more deliberate effort, but the three-phase framework still works.

 Adjust it.
 A 30-60-90 plan is a hypothesis about what your new hire needs.
 If reality proves different, change the plan.
-Maybe they need more training time.
-Maybe they are ready for more responsibility sooner.
-The goal is successful onboarding, not plan adherence.
+Maybe they need more training time in phase one.
+Maybe they are ready for more responsibility sooner than expected.
+The goal is successful onboarding, not rigid plan adherence.
+Review and revise at each 30-day checkpoint.

-Yes, but customize it.
-Generic templates give you structure.
-You add the specifics: your company, your role, your expectations.
-A template that works for a Fortune 500 sales team will not work for your five-person service business without significant modification.
+Yes, but customize it heavily.
+Generic templates give you structure and a starting point.
+You add the specifics: your company context, your role requirements, your performance expectations.
+A template designed for a Fortune 500 sales team will not work for your five-person service business without significant modification to goals, timelines, and success metrics.

 One page is ideal.
 Two pages maximum.
 If you cannot fit your 30-60-90 plan on one page, you are overcomplicating it.
-Remember: your new hire and their manager need to actually use this document.
+Remember that your new hire and their manager need to actually reference this document regularly.
 Long plans get ignored.
+Focus on 3-5 clear goals per phase with specific success metrics.